dzhgarkava/CarND-P4-Advanced-Lane-Finding/writeup_template.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+Code cell 8, lines 20-113.
+I've created a histogram of image, found peaks and by using sliding window identified pixels for left lane (red) and right lane (blue).
+After that I fit this pixels positions with a polynomial by usinf `np.polyfit()` method.
+Here's an example of my output for this step:

 ![alt text][image5]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+Code cell 9, lines 3-18.
+I did calculation of the radius of curvature of the lane in local coordinates first and than converted these coordinates to world coordinates.

+Code cell 9, lines 39-41.
+I calculated position of the car with respect to center of lane.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
+I implemented this step Code cell 11 in the function `annotate_image()`.
 Here is an example of my result on a test image:

 ![alt text][image6]